A First-Order Approach To Accelerated Value Iteration: Introduction.

 \section{Introduction.}

-Markov Decision Process (MDP) are widely used to model sequential decision-making problems under uncertainty.
+Markov Decision Processes (MDPs) are widely used to model sequential decision-making problems under uncertainty.
 The goal is to find a policy that maximizes the infinite horizon discounted reward, for a (fixed) \textit{discount factor} $\lambda \in (0,1)$.
-Several algorithms have been studied in the literature, including LP formulation, policy iteration (\cite{howard-1960},\cite{Ye}), or value iteration (VI); we refer the reader to \cite{Puterman} and \cite{Bertsekas} for extensive reviews of MDPs.
+Several algorithms have been studied in the literature, including policy iteration (PI,~\cite{howard-1960}) and or value iteration (VI); we refer the reader to \cite{Puterman} for an extensive review of MDPs.
 However, none of these algorithms scale well when $\lambda$ is close to $1$, which is the case in many applications where the effective horizon is large.
-In particular, the number of iterations before convergence scales as $1/(1-\lambda).$ Moreover, each iteration of VI becomes computationally expensive when the numbers of states and actions of our MDPs become large.
+In particular, the number of iterations of VI {and PI} before convergence scales as $O \left( 1/(1-\lambda) \right)$ {(see Section \ref{sec:MDP} for more detailed convergence rates).} {Each iteration of VI and PI requires to estimate the Bellman operator at the current iterate, which becomes computationally expensive for large state and action spaces, and requires to compute high-dimensional expectations. } {Algorithms for the linear programming formulation of MDPs may scale better as regards the discount factor but require more computation per iteration~\citep{ye-2011}.}

-The goal in this paper is to design algorithms to solve MDPs that are scalable and more efficient than current approaches.
-Several faster algorithms have been proposed in this direction in the literature.
+The goal in this paper is to design algorithms to solve MDPs that are scalable and more efficient than current approaches. { In particular, our goal is to design algorithms that converge in a smaller number of iterations than VI, requiring less evaluations of the Bellman operator and resulting in significant empirical speedups.} Several faster algorithms have been proposed in this direction in the literature.
 The most widespread are the \textit{Gauss-Seidel} and \textit{Jacobi} value iteration algorithms, which iteratively apply operators that are variations of the Bellman operator (see Section 6.3.3 in~\cite{Puterman}).
-The authors in \cite{herzberg-1994}, \cite{herzberg-1996} propose iterative algorithms based on one-step and $k$-step look-ahead, while \cite{shlakhter-2010} compose the Bellman operator with a projection.
-We would like to note that even though these algorithms can be proved to converge at linear rate at least as fast as VI, the exact convergence rate is not known.
+The authors in \cite{herzberg-1996} propose iterative algorithms based on one-step and $k$-step look-ahead, while \cite{shlakhter-2010} compose the Bellman operator with a projection.
+Even though these algorithms can be proved to converge at linear rate at least as fast as VI, the exact convergence rate is not known.